-Pet Dietary Supplements Market Size & Share Analysis - Growth Trends & Forecasts (2025 - 2030)
+Pet Dietary Supplements Market Size and Share

-Pet Supplements Market Size and Share
+Pet Dietary Supplements Market Summary

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Pet Supplements Market Analysis by Mordor Intelligence
+Pet Dietary Supplements Market Analysis by Mordor Intelligence

-The pet supplement market size, valued at USD 2.7 billion in 2025, is projected to reach USD 3.67 billion by 2030, registering a CAGR of 6.31%.
+The pet dietary supplements market size, valued at USD 2.7 billion in 2025, is projected to reach USD 3.67 billion by 2030, registering a CAGR of 6.31%.
 Market expansion is attributed to the increasing emphasis on pet health and wellness, the development of premium functional formulations, and the growth of digital commerce platforms.
 Although specialty retailers maintain significant market presence, online subscription models are reshaping customer engagement and product replenishment strategies.
 The establishment of regulatory frameworks for cannabidiol (CBD) and clinical validation of targeted ingredients facilitates product portfolio expansion.
 Market participants emphasize acquisitions, scientific validation, and ingredient transparency, demonstrating that operational scale, consumer trust, and supply chain efficiency are critical determinants of market success.[1]U.S. Food & Drug Administration, “Animal Food & Feeds Updates,” fda.gov

 Key Report Takeaways